+Available keys: output Output format (html, plain) Username to be used for authentication usr pwd Password to be used for authentication Command to be executed command arg0..arg31 Arguments passed to commands Notes: The commands correspond to CLI commands as seen by 'cli -l', the arguments (arg0..arg31) will be directly passed to cli.
+Thus, an URL containing the following sequence: command=get&arg0=admin.password&arg1=admin.debug will lead to cli being called as: cli get "admin.password" "admin.debug" It supports whitespaces but please be aware that any special characters in the URL must be specified according to RFC1738 (usually done by common clients such as wget, lynx, curl).
+Response: The returned response will always contain a status line in the format: <return>: <msg> with return values of OK if succeeded and ERROR if failed.
+Any output from the commands will be appended.
+Examples: OK: status command successful ERROR: authentication failed status - Display status information Key usage: command=status[&arg0=<section>] Notes: Available sections can be retrieved by running

 '''

-Available keys:
+command=status&arg0=-h.

 '''

-output Output format (html, plain)

-usr Username to be used for authentication pwd Password to be used for authentication command Command to be executed arg0..arg31 Arguments passed to commands

-The commands correspond to CLI commands as seen by 'cli -1', the arguments (arg0..arg31) will be directly passed to cli.

-Thus, an URL containing the following sequence:

-'''

-cli get "admin.password" "admin.debug" "admin.access"

-'''

-It supports whitespaces but please be aware that any special characters in the URL must be specified according to RFC1738 (usually done by common clients such as wget, lynx, curl).

-Response:

-The returned response will always contain a status line in the format:

-'''

-<return>: <msg>

-'''

-with return values of OK if succeeded and ERROR if failed.
-Any output from the commands will be appended.

-OK: status command successful ERROR: authentication failed

-status - Display status information

-command=status[&arg0=<section>]

-Available sections can be retrieved by running command=status&arg0=-h.